Anthony Kennedy: Abortion

 In Hodgson v.
 Minnesota, 497 U.S. 417 (1990), Kennedy voted to uphold a restriction on abortion for minors that required both parents to be notified about the procedure.

-Kennedy joined O'Connor's plurality opinion in Planned Parenthood v.
+Kennedy co-authored the plurality opinion in Planned Parenthood v.
 Casey (1992), which reaffirmed in principle (though without many details) the Roe v.
 Wade decision recognizing the right to abortion under the Due Process Clause of the Fourteenth Amendment.
 The plurality opinion, signed jointly by three justices appointed by Ronald Reagan and George H. W. Bush, ignited a firestorm of criticism from conservatives.
 Kennedy had stated at least as early as 1989 that, in order to uphold precedent, he might not vote to overturn Roe.
 According to Court insiders, Kennedy had reportedly considered overturning Roe, but in the end decided to uphold restrictions while affirming the Roe precedent.

 In later abortion decisions, it became apparent that Kennedy thought Casey had narrowed Roe and allowed more restrictions.
 Owing to the Court's altered composition under President Clinton, Kennedy was no longer the fifth vote to strike down abortion restrictions.
-Hence, O'Connor became the justice who defined the meaning of Casey in subsequent cases, while Kennedy was relegated to dissents in which he sought to explain what he thought Casey meant.
+Hence, O'Connor became the justice who defined the meaning of Casey in subsequent cases, while Kennedy often dissented, expressing his interpretation of Casey as allowing for certain restrictions.
 For example, Kennedy dissented in the 2000 decision in Stenberg v.
 Carhart, which struck down laws criminalizing partial-birth abortion.

 After the judicial appointments made by President George W. Bush, Kennedy again became the needed fifth vote to strike down abortion restrictions.
 Since Kennedy's conception of abortion rights was narrower than O'Connor's, the court became slightly more supportive of abortion restrictions after 2006.
 Kennedy wrote the majority opinion in Gonzales v.
 Carhart, 550 U.S. 124 (2007), which held that a federal law criminalizing partial-birth abortion did not violate Casey because it did not impose an "undue burden" upon the exercise of abortion rights.
 The decision did not expressly overrule Stenberg, although many commentators saw it as having that effect.